 Whenever a user lands on your automotive eCommerce website, the chatbot pop-up should act as a virtual assistant that guides them through.
 You can also build a Facebook Messenger bot for your business, owing to its overwhelming popularity.

 Facebook Messenger Stats:

-Additionally, you can also use YouTube/Vimeo plugins on your website.
-They will not have a huge impact on website speed, which is a critical factor to consider.
+Additionally, you can also use YouTube/Vimeo plugins on your website — these will not have a significant impact on website speed, which is a critical factor to consider.

 5. Diving into the Mobile-First Wave

-Having responsive automotive eCommerce solutions both for desktop and mobile devices is what will get you a competitive edge in the market.
-Since Google has introduced the mobile-first indexing, the need to optimize the mobile eCommerce experience has become even more important.
+Having a responsive automotive eCommerce solution for desktop and mobile devices will get you a competitive edge in the market.
+Since Google has introduced mobile-first indexing, the need to optimize the mobile eCommerce experience has become even more important.